 After connecting on Skype, you will have a counseling session with the principal.
 I was also asked a few questions about my Japanese learning experience, future goal, and hobby on Skype chat.
 Even if you don’t speak Japanese at all, don’t worry!
 In that case, you can use English.
 After the counseling session, she arranged my trial session based on it, which was great!
 The teacher she selected was so open-minded so it was very easy to talk to her.
 Surely the lesson itself was also nice since it was not too difficult/easy but suitable for me.

 When it was time to start the class, I just opened my computer, received a confirmation message, and then the call.
 The Lesson was carried out via a Video Call.

 Other than a sentence or two, the whole lesson was in Japanese.
 My Japanese level is pretty low, actually still below N5, so this was great practice.
 The beginning of the lesson, she double checked my Kanji reading skill, and we talked about how I usually learn Japanese and she corrected my grammar when there was an error.
-The teacher then sent me a link to a Japanese News website, which she had me read some sentences (don’t worry, there was hurigana, the hiragana usually above Kanji) on the website.
+The teacher then sent me a link to a Japanese News website, which she had me read some sentences (don’t worry, there was hiragana, hiragana is usually written above Kanji) on the website.